paulca55/markdown-docs/Web Development Tools.md

 export PATH=/Users/paul/.composer/vendor/bin:$PATH
 ```

-## Using ESLint and Stylelint with Prettier and VS Code
+## Using ESLint and stylelint with Prettier and VS Code

-Prettier will be used for **code formatting rules** and ESLint/Stylelint are used for **code quality rules**.
-Prettier rules can conflict with ESLint/Stylelint rules so you need to disable any ESLint/Stylelint rules that relate to code formatting, and only use Prettier rules set in the `.prettierrc.json` file.
+Prettier will be used for **code formatting rules** and ESLint/stylelint are used for **code quality rules**.
+Prettier rules can conflict with ESLint/stylelint rules so you need to disable any ESLint/stylelint rules that relate to code formatting, and only use Prettier rules set in the `.prettierrc.json` file.
 You can look at a previous project or follow the instructions in the links below on how to do this.

 [Integrating Prettier with Linters][prettier-linters]

 [stylelint-prettier package][stylelint-prettier]

 [eslint-plugin-prettier package][eslint-plugin-prettier]

+[Why You Should Use ESLint, Prettier and EditorConfig Together][eslint-prettier-editorconfig-together]

 ### npm packages needed